-Appendix A Reserved.
+Appendix A Board of Appeals.
+DELETED.

 Appendix B Fire-flow Requirements for Buildings.
-This appendix is informative and not part of the code.
 This appendix provides a tool for the use of jurisdictions in establishing a policy for determining fire-flow requirements in accordance with Section 507.3.
 The determination of required fire flow is not an exact science, but having some level of information provides a consistent way of choosing the appropriate fire flow for buildings throughout a jurisdiction.
-The primary tool used in this appendix is a table that presents fire flow based on construction type and building area based on the correlation of the Insurance Services Office (ISO) method and the construction types used in the Building Code of New York State.
+The primary tool used in this appendix is a table that presents fire flow based on construction type and building area based on the correlation of the Insurance Services Office (ISO) method and the construction types used in the International Building Code.
 Note that the provisions contained in this appendix are not mandatory unless specifically referenced in the adopting ordinance.

 Appendix C Fire Hydrant Locations and Distribution.
-This appendix is informative and not part of the code.
 This appendix focuses on the location and spacing of fire hydrants, which is important to the success of fire-fighting operations.
 The difficulty with determining the spacing of fire hydrants is that every situation is unique and has unique challenges.
 Finding one methodology for determining hydrant spacing is difficult.
 This particular appendix gives one methodology based on the required fire flow that fire departments can work with to set a policy for hydrant distribution around new buildings and facilities in conjunction with Section 507.5.
 Note that the provisions contained in this appendix are not mandatory unless specifically referenced in the adopting ordinance.

 Appendix D Fire Apparatus Access Roads.
 This appendix contains more detailed elements for use with the basic access requirements found in Section 503, which gives some minimum criteria, such as a maximum length of 150 feet and a minimum width of 20 feet, but in many cases does not state specific criteria.
 This appendix, like Appendices B and C, is a tool for jurisdictions looking for guidance in establishing access requirements and includes criteria for multiple-family residential developments, large one- and two-family subdivisions, specific examples for various types of turnarounds for fire department apparatus and parking regulatory signage.
+Note that the provisions contained in this appendix are not mandatory unless specifically referenced in the adopting ordinance.

 Appendix E Hazard Categories.
-This appendix is informative and not part of the code.
-This appendix contains guidance for designers, engineers, architects, building officials, plans reviewers and inspectors in the classifying of hazardous materials so that proposed designs can be evaluated intelligently and accurately.
+This appendix contains guidance for designers, engineers, architects, code officials, plans reviewers and inspectors in the classifying of hazardous materials so that proposed designs can be evaluated intelligently and accurately.
 The descriptive materials and explanations of hazardous materials and how to report and evaluate them on a Material Safety Data Sheet (MSDS) are intended to be instructional as well as informative.
+Note that this appendix is for information purposes and is not intended for adoption.

 Appendix F Hazard Ranking.
-This appendix is informative and not part of the code.
 The information in this appendix is intended to be a companion to the specific requirements of Chapters 51 through 67, which regulate the storage, handling and use of all hazardous materials classified as either physical or health hazards.
 These materials pose diverse hazards, including instability, reactivity, flammability, oxidizing potential or toxicity; therefore, identifying them by hazard ranking is essential.
 This appendix lists the various hazardous materials categories that are defined in this code, along with the NFPA 704 hazard ranking for each.
 Note that the provisions contained in this appendix are not mandatory unless specifically referenced in the adopting ordinance.